ValeskaLim/leetcode-submission/README.md

 Mostly using Java to solve problems. because I like Java :D (forced)

 UPDATE: Will be using LeetHub-3.0 as LeetHub-2.0 is not compatible with Leetcode anymore since the latest update.
-LeetHub-3.0 <a href='https://github.com/raphaelheinz/LeetHub-3.0'>LeetHub-3.0</a>
+Here's the link if you want to use LeetHub-3.0 <a href='https://github.com/raphaelheinz/LeetHub-3.0'>LeetHub-3.0</a>

 <!---LeetCode Topics Start-->
 # LeetCode Topics